Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 ----------------------------------------------------------------
 ### Enroll-Key-TVM
 ```
-# In local, Upload CgpuOnboardingPackage.tar.gz to your VM.
+# In local, upload CgpuOnboardingPackage.tar.gz to your VM.
 scp -i id_rsa CgpuOnboardingPackage.tar.gz -v [adminusername]@20.110.3.197:/home/[adminusername]

-# In your VM, Create a password for the user if it is not already set
+# In your VM, create a password for the user if it is not already set
 sudo passwd [adminusername]

-# In your VM, Extract onboarding folder from tar.gz, then step into the folder
+# In your VM, extract onboarding folder from tar.gz, then step into the folder
 tar -zxvf CgpuOnboardingPackage.tar.gz

-# Execute script to import nvidia signing key.
+# Execute the script to import nvidia signing key.
 cd CgpuOnboardingPackage
 bash step-0-install-kernel.sh

 ```
-- Go to your VM portal, Set boot diagnostics.
-Select and existing custom storage account or create new.
-Click save.
-The update process may take several minutes to propagate.
+- Go to your VM portal to set the boot diagnostics.
+- This update process may take several minutes to propagate.
 ![image.png](attachment/boot_diagnostics.JPG)

 - You can select existing one or create a new one with default configuration.